 Broadening the scope of the future LBI to "all business enterprises" or "all companies and all business activities" is the centrepiece of corporate strategies to avoid being held liable for human rights violations.
-This way, they succeed in a double strategy: 1) the future LBI will not focus on cross-border liability, thus having much broader and weaker provisions so that they can regulate all possible corporate structures; and 2) liability will continue to be pushed on to the smaller and weaker links of their global value and production chains.
+This way, they succeed in a double strategy: 1) the future LBI will not focus on cross-border liability, thus having much broader and weaker provisions so that they can regulate all possible corporate structures; and 2) liability will continue to be pushed on to the smaller and weaker links of their value chains.

 In fact, these very same actors that actively engage in the negotiations asking for the broadening of the scope are the same ones advocating for the opposite when it comes to national or regional regulations.
-When debating norms such as the French Corporate Duty of Vigilance Law and the EU
+When debating norms such as the French Corporate Duty of Vigilance Law and the EU Corporate Sustainability Due Diligence Directive, they claim that only big transnational corporations should be covered so that they can protect their domestic companies and economies while benefiting from the remaining legal gaps.
+However, these actors that advocate for the broadening of the scope of the LBI represent TNC' interests, not SMEs'.

-Document of Guidelines for the intersessional work ahead the 9th session, Chairmanship of the OEIGWG, March 2023.
+&lt;sup>15 Document of Guidelines for the intersessional work ahead the 9th session, Chairmanship of the OEIGWG, March 2023.